 Fringe Benefit Tax

-FBT is a tax on benefits that employees receive as a result of their employment, including those benefits provided through someone other than an employer.
+Fringe benefit tax, or 'FBT', is a tax on benefits that employees receive as a result of their employment.
+This can include benefits provided by a third party but arranged by the employer.

 The rules relating to FBT payments change on a regular basis.
 At CooperAitken, we keep up to date with the world of tax and are able to give accurate advice on the preparation of FBT returns.